11th Panzer Division: History

+Formation

 The 11th Panzer Division was formed on 1 August 1940 from the 11th Schützen-Brigade and the Panzer Regiment 15 removed from the 5th Panzer Division and elements of the 231st Infantry Division, 311th Infantry Division and 209th Infantry Division.
 Most of its members were from Silesia (Wehrkreis VIII).

 The 11th Panzer Division saw action for the first time in the invasion of Yugoslavia in April 1941.
 Passing through Bulgaria, it arrived in Belgrade and assisted in the capture of that city.

 The division was then sent to the Eastern Front where it was part of the Army Group South.
 It participated in the Battle of Kiev and later took part in the Battle of Moscow.
 At the Battle of Moscow Soviet propaganda made a fictional claim about the 11th Panzer Division in the fabricated encounter with Panfilov's Twenty-Eight Guardsmen.
-The division was engaged in retreat and defensive operations after the Soviet counter offensive in December 1941.
-The 11th Panzer Division's advance finally came to a halt due to the strong resistance of the 8th Guards Motor Rifle Division and the 78th Rifle Division.
+The division was engaged in retreat and defensive operations after the Soviet counteroffensive in December 1941.
+The 11th Panzer Division's advance finally came to a halt due to the strong resistance of the 316th Rifle Division and the 78th Rifle Division.
 Harsh weather conditions were also a factor.